 06 of 09

 If you want to use several colors in a small bedroom without a chaotic feel, choose colors that naturally harmonize.
 This bedroom makes masterful use of an analogous color scheme — three colors that are next to each other on the color wheel.
 Here, it’s red, coral and peach, but you could achieve the same effect with green, mid-tone blue and light blue, or any other three colors that sit side-by-side on the color spectrum.
 An analogous palette is perfect for a small bedroom because there is just enough contrast for lively interest without any business to close in the space.Continue to 7 of 9 below.

 Do Something Dramatic

-There’s no way you’re going to miss THIS bedroom’s focal point – just look at that wall.
+There’s no way you’re going to miss this bedroom’s focal point — look at that wall.
 Not only is it a fantastic use of color and pattern, but it’s suitable for renters because it’s just fabric stretched over a frame.
-When you move, simply remove it with no damage to the walls.
-If you do something similar in your own small bedroom, take a few other tips from this photo: limit your palette to just two or three colors, use solids on the bedding, the window treatments and the floor; and fill up most of the wall at the head of the bed.
-This way, the overall effect is very strong, but doesn’t close in the small space.Continue to 8 of 9 below.
+When you move, remove it with no damage to the walls.
+If you do something similar in your small bedroom, take a few other tips from this photo: limit your palette to just two or three colors, use solids on the bedding, the window treatments, and the floor; and fill up most of the wall at the head of the bed.
+This way, the overall effect is powerful but doesn’t close in the small space.Continue to 8 of 9 below.

 08 of 09